 Firearm Purchases from Gun Dealers

 In order to purchase a “standard” firearm from a licensed gun dealer (FFL), the customer must first fill out the ATF Form 4473.
+This is, of course, unless the person has their own FFL in which case they can buy guns at a discount and have them shipped directly to them.

 The Form 4473 requires information about the identity of the purchaser and their current residential information.
 This not only provides a method for law enforcement to contact/find the purchaser if needed but it also confirms the purchaser’s state of residency.